remichartier/011_selfDrivingCarND_TrafficSignClassifierProject/writeup.md

 #### 1. Provide a basic summary of the data set.
 In the code, the analysis should be done using python, numpy and/or pandas methods rather than hardcoding results manually.

-- This is done using code in chapter "Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas" from my notebook.
+- This is done using code in chapter "`Provide a Basic Summary of the Data Set Using Python, Numpy and/or Pandas`" from my notebook.
 - I used the numpy library to calculate summary statistics of the traffic signs data set :
   - The size of training set is 34799
   - The size of the validation set is 4410